gabelula/rust-workshop/curriculum/03-syntax.md

 Writing `-> i32` tells Rust what the type of the return value will be.
 Notice the missing semicolon!
 The return value is an [expression](http://doc.rust-lang.org/book/functions.html#expressions-vs-statements) -- as are most things in Rust.
 Semicolons are used to separate expressions.
 We don't need one at the end of the return value -- it would cause the function to return an empty expression.

-(Side note: `let x = y` is not an expression, it's a statement.
-See the link about expression above for details.)

 If we wanted to return a value before the end of the program, we could use the `return` keyword.
 [Documentation](http://doc.rust-lang.org/book/functions.html#early-returns)

 *Update your program to add one to x before printing it.*